 High Level List

 Based on each student's individual academic profile, interests and requirements, we initially develop a high level list of schools.
 This list consists of a comprehensive comparison of each included school, based on both standard criteria (tuition, freshman class profile, admit rate, major of interest) and of individualized criteria based on each student's preferences.
-This list incorporates reach schools, colleges which your credentials fall below the average freshman or are extremely selective, match schools at which you comfortably fit within or exceed the profile for the average freshman, and safety schools, or schools at which your credentials are well above the range for the average freshman.
-If you already have a list of schools, we automatically include them.
+This list incorporates reach schools, colleges which your credentials fall below the average freshman or are extremely selective, match schools at which you fit within or exceed the profile for the average freshman, and safety schools, or schools at which your credentials are well above the range for the average freshman.
+We take great care to explore a wide range of colleges when recommending schools to our clients.

 Using information gathered from consultations, academic profile, standardized testing, results of self evaluations and college visits, we develop a target list of 8-15 schools at which to apply.
 As in the High Level List, the schools will be balanced in selectivity ensuring a range of appropriate schools.
 Early acceptance policies have become more complicated in recent years.
 We'll review them all and provide guidance on how to apply to each school, based on your particular hopes and requirements.